RagnarGrootKoerkamp/BAPCtools/doc/generated_testcases.md

 ```
 command1 | ... | commandn > test.ext
 ```
-Any files written by these commands will be discarded.
+Files created by these commands will not be copied to `data/`.

 **TODO**: Do we also need to support commands that write the file directly?
 The current proposal is to keep this consistent with simple generators.